Overcoming the AI Hype and Utilizing Precise Language

 Anthropomorphisms

-Part of the problem is the widespread use of anthropomorphic terms to refer to functions in Large Language Models1.
+Part of the problem is the widespread use of anthropomorphic terms to refer to functions in Large Language Models[^doctorow-hype].
 Like a ChatGPT hallucination, our minds associate the vast repertory of science-fiction plots where machines are sentient with the future evolutions of current AI systems.

 For example, the term "intelligence" when used in Artificial Intelligence generates confusion, because we unconsciously associate it with human intelligence.
 The term AGI is also equivocal.
 AGI, which stands for Artificial General Intelligence, is used to refer to a today nonexistent AI model that is not only predictive but is intelligent, makes its own decisions, and is maybe sentient.
 Also, some doomsday critics of Artificial Intelligence are afraid that these systems may be hiding something or lying to us, verbs that imply intention and free will.